sean5505/myPortfolio/myProjects/2-myPortfolio.md

 ---
 title: "Portfolio Project"

-description: "An interesting project that allows me to showcase my skills to potential employers."
+description: "An interesting project that allows me to showcase my skills to potential employers and functions as a central hub for the personal projects I've undertaken."

 thumbnail: assets/myPortfolio.png
 siteUrl: "https://steveng.vercel.app/"